 Hyaluronic acid is a substance found naturally in the skin.
 With aging, we continuously lose some of it.
 HA is frequently found in moisturizers because it has a unique capacity to retain water: it can attract and hold onto 1000x its weight in water, which helps skin look plump and supple.
 When injected beneath the skin, the gel-like substance instantly helps to smooth lines and wrinkles, soften creases, enhance facial contours, and restore volume that’s been lost over time.

 “Since hyaluronic acid is found naturally in the skin, the body accepts it, and the filler persists until it’s slowly absorbed over time,” says Dr. Dahabra, the medical director of Beverly Hills Wellness Center & Med Spa in West Palm Beach Gardens Florida area.

-Your appointment will start with you and your injector discussing your goals, your facial anatomy, and the best type of filler to safely get the look you’re after.
+Your appointment will start with you and your injector discussing your goals, facial anatomy, and the best type of filler to get the look you’re after safely.
 They should also go over the potential risks.

 “Using cannulas in some areas can decrease the swelling and bruising.”
 A cannula is a flexible needle with a blunt tip, and because it doesn’t have a sharp tip, it may be less likely to puncture a blood vessel or a nerve when fillers are injected—possibly leading to less bruising and other complications.

 - Avoid blood thinners like aspirin, ibuprofen, naproxen, and other nonsteroidal anti-inflammatory drugs (NSAIDs); green tea; and herbal supplements—particularly the G’s (garlic, ginseng, and ginkgo Biloba)—for 7 to 14 days before injections.

 - Abstain from alcohol, a vasodilator that increases blood flow, for a few days before and after treatment.